M-Mashreghi/UT-messenger/README.md

 # UT-messenger
  a simple messenger made with C++ and works with command line

- my finall progect at Introduction to Computing Systems and Programming course.
+ my finall project at Introduction to Computing Systems and Programming course.

  in this project I was not allowed to use some library like string.